OpenFn/docs/docs/jobs/understanding.md

 3. **expressions** are sequences of operations to be executed.
 They are part of "jobs", which also include a credential, a trigger, a label, and (sometimes) a github filepath.
-4. **operations** are named functions, exported for use by specific language-packages, which take state and return state.
+4. **operations** are named functions, exported for use by specific adaptors, which take state and return state.

 ## State is passed to operations.
 Operations Return state.